manoaxchange/manoaxchange.github.io/index.md

 # Manoa Xchange
 ## Overview

 Living on campus tends to be a short lived experience.
-Many students either move into off campus housing or go abroad to after finishing their degree(s).
+Many students either move into off campus housing or go abroad after finishing their degree(s).
 Lots of campus specific goods are built up, and there is a need for a marketplace where students can buy and sell them.

 ## Goals